ccolon/disruptsc/README.md

 use the *epsg:4326* coordinate reference system.

-## Using the model
+### Different versions of the model with different inputs needs

+The model can be used in different version, depending on how supply-chain linkages are inputed.
+Such versions are controlled by the `firm_data_type` parameter, which can takes three values:
+- *disaggregating IO* uses a global input-table which gets disaggregated using regional economic data
+- *mrio* use a multi-regional input-output table
+- *supplier buyer network* uses supplier buyer network data [not yet implemented]

 ## Inputs

-Create a subdirectory in the `input` directory, whose name should correspond to the `input_folder` variable given in the `parameters.py` file.
-Usually, this name is the country under study.
-Within this subdirectory, create 5 subdirectories:
-- Disruption: specific list of transport nodes or edges to test (optional)
-- National: country-wide data derived from input--output tables or other country-wide data
-- Subnational: subnational data, typically, for each region, population, location of the main city, sector size
-- Trade: import, export, transit flows
-- Transport: the transport network
+### Transport inputs are needed whatever the versions

 Note that the filepath of each data files are defined in `parameter/filepaths_default.py`.
 These default filepaths can be overriden using the `parameter/filepaths.py` path.

-### Transport
+Within a subfolder `Transport`, there is a series of GeoJSON files and one YAML file.

-#### Transport network files
+#### Transport network files (GeoJSON)

 There should be two GeoJSON files per transport mode, one for nodes and one for edges.
 Acceptable transport modes are : 'roads', 'airways', 'maritime', 'waterways', 'multimodal'.
 For instance, for roads:
 - `roads_nodes.geojson`
 - `roads_edges.geojson`

 There is only one file for the multimodal layer, which describe the edges.
 There is no multimodal node.

 The edge's geometry is *LineString*, the node's geometry is *Point*.